itzg/docker-minecraft-server/README.md

 A [Magma](https://magmafoundation.org/) server, which is a combination of Forge and PaperMC, can be used with

     -e TYPE=MAGMA
+    -e MAGMA_VERSION=9f3a3c25

 > **NOTE** there are limited base versions supported, so you will also need to  set `VERSION`, such as "1.12.2", "1.16.5", etc.
+> To switch the MAGMA version, you need to take the name of the desired tag.

 ### Running a Mohist server